giesselmann/nanopype/docs/rules/storage.md

 # Storage

-The storage module of nanopype covers the import, indexing and extraction of raw nanopore reads.
+The storage module of Nanopype covers the import, indexing and extraction of raw nanopore reads.
 In general the raw data directory is expected to have one folder per flow cell with a subfolder *reads* containing the packed *.fast5* files.

 ```sh
 |--/data/raw/